sharonkadamandla/IPL_game_prediction/README.md

 Using 5 different models to find the best one.

-Models used are Decision Tree, Random Forest Classifier, Linear Regression, Lasso Regression, Support Vector Machine Classifier.
+Models used are Decision Tree, Random Forest, Linear Regression, Lasso Regression, Support Vector Machine Classifier.

 Model is hosted on Streamlit